What Is Anal Stenosis and Strictures?

 Natural Remedy For Anal Stenosis and Strictures

 Rectal surgery 23 years ago to remove peri-anal skin tags left me with extensive scarring, added to over the years by fissures, infection, childbirth and internal hemorrhoids.
-By the time I developed this Rectal StrictureHeal protocol, I had a two-inch length of thick scar tissue in my rectum and was defecating through an opening 5 mm wide – about the width of a tooth.
+By the time I developed my Rectal StrictureHeal protocol, I had a two-inch length of thick scar tissue in my rectum and was defecating through an opening 5 mm wide – about the width of a tooth.
 It would take up to one and a half hours to have a bowel movement, and it felt like a mini-childbirth each time.

 One of my readers had a stricture that made her rectum so narrow that she could no longer defecate.
 She was beside herself with agony and having to dig out her stool with her fingers.
 Her doctor did not want to dilate (stretch) her rectum because he said it would just worsen the problem (this is true).